unixneo/hello-world-rails-plugin-gen/README.md

 - Moved the Rails controllers up one directory and they worked as expected

-- Added a new Ember controller/tempate for the main index page
+- Added a new Ember controller/template for the main index page / route

-- Added some logic in the main index page to read and diplay cookies
+- Added some logic in the main index page / route to read and diplay cookies (add your own to test)

 - Added some HTML and CSS to the templates to illustrate how they work